reslp/phylociraptor/docs/introduction/minimal.rst

 .. note::

-        Note that the below assumes you have two things set up:
+	The tutorial below assumes you have three things set up:
 	 - Snakemake (tested with version 6.0.2; perhaps loaded as a conda environment)
 	 - Singularity (tested with version 3.11.4-focal)
+	 - You have a local copy of the phylociraptor repo on your system and your present working directory (command prompt) is at the base level of this repo

 Input files for this dataset are located in :bash:`data/test_cases/minimal`.
-Two config files are mandatory.
-The `settings file` contains settings applied in the following analyses.
-The `data file` specifies the data to be processed.
+Two config files are mandatory:
+ - The *settings file* contains settings applied in the following analyses.
+ - The *data file* specifies the data to be processed.

 Check out the content of these files, e.g. with the following commands.
- -

 .. code-block:: bash